A Model to Measure the Spread Power of Rumors: Experiments and Results

 \subsubsection{Distribution of features in TR and FR}

 In this section, the distribution of introduced features for computing the SPR is displayed using the boxplots in two categories TR and FR.
 The boxplot is a standardized way of displaying the data distribution based on the summary of five numbers: minimum, first quartile, median, third quartile, and maximum.
 Graphical representation of the distribution of features in three categories "Emotional", "Newsworthy", and "Ambiguity" is shown in Figures \ref{Fig2}, \ref{Fig3} and \ref{Fig4}, respectively.
 Besides, Figure \ref{Fig5} illustrates the discriminative capacity of five factors of "Emotional", "Newsworthy", "Importance", "Ambiguity", and "SPR" in two classes of FR and TR.
-As shown in the boxplot diagram, the three features of ambiguity, emotional, and SPR in the FRs have a high distribution than TRs.
+As shown in the boxplot diagram (figure \ref{Fig5}), the three features of ambiguity, emotional, and SPR in the FRs have a high distribution than TRs, but newsworthy and importance scores in TRs have a high distribution.
+Because we considered features such as relative time, statistical information, named entity, lexical diversity, certainty, Declarative SA, Quotations SA, ordinal adjective, and spelling mistakes to compute the newsworthy score which the spelling mistake score has a negative effect on the calculation of news value (Formula \ref{eq:13}), so the presence of spelling mistake in the text reduces the amount of news value of that text.
+Rumors usually have more spelling mistakes than credible news, because colloquial language is also used to express this type of rumor, which the system identifies colloquial words as misspellings.
+Spelling mistakes in the text reduce the amount of news value of that text.
+On the other hand, according to Figure \ref{Fig3}, except for the Adj\_Qty and Cer features, which are highly distributed in rumors, most newsworthy-based features in TRs are highly distributed, which increases the standard value of news value in TR.